muktihari/fit/cmd/fitactivity/README.md

 **Alternatively, now you can just download the the binary from [Release's Assets](https://github.com/muktihari/fit/releases)**

-## Usage Examples
+## Usage

-After the program has been built or installed, you can call the fitactivity executable.
+After the program has been built or installed, you can call the fitactivity executable in terminal (_or command prompt, if you are using windows, use fitactivity.exe instead_)

-### Combine Multiple FIT files
+### Combine Multiple FIT Activity files

 1. Using -o argument
    ```sh